kunigami/kunigami.github.io/blog/_posts/2023-07-10-on-lifetime.md

 In the book *Algorithms to Live By* [2], the authors suggest that a good guess for the lifespan of something we have no information about is twice its current age.
 This is also the idea behind *exponential backoff*.

 A lot of the deprecated technologies mentioned in the article are web technologies which are relatively new.
-Contrast that with older technologies like C++ (1985), Java (1995) and Python (1991) which are still going strong.
+Contrast that with older ones like C++ (1985), Java (1995) and Python (1991) which are still going strong.

 Mobile technologies are even newer, so we could expect many of existing ones to disappear in the near future.